iamudyavar/iamudyavar/README.md

   A project leveraging Recurrent Neural Networks (RNN) to predict stock prices of the S&P 500 index.

 - [**Artificial Neural Network for Banana Quality Prediction**](https://github.com/iamudyavar/banana_quality_neural_network)
-  Implementing an ANN model from scratch to classify banana quality based on various factors.
+  Implementation of an artificial neural network from scratch for a classification problem.

 - [**Testing Scalable Machine Learning Workflows Using Apache Spark**](https://github.com/iamudyavar/big-data-research-project)
   Applying Apache Spark to common machine learning workflows and comparing the results to traditional libraries.